International Student Enrollment

 1. Once you are offered an on-campus job you will either receive a New Hire EPAF (Electronic Personnel Action Form) via email or work with your employer to fill out a hiring document to confirm your hiring.
 Employers can download blank hiring documents on the Hofstra Portal.

-3. International Student Affairs will notify you when the letter and physical I-20 are ready for pick up.
+3. International Student Enrollment will notify you when the letter and physical I-20 are ready for pick up.

 4. Complete Form SS-5, the application for a SSN.
 This form and information on how to apply for a SSN, including what documents to bring, is available on the Social Security Administration (SSA) website: www.ssa.gov.
-Please be sure to bring the physical, hand signed I-20 ISA provides with your SSN letter to the SSA.
+Please be sure to bring the following to the SSA:

 5. Apply for the SSN at a Social Security Administration (SSA) Office.
-If you live on campus, make an appointment at the Freeport SSA office located at 84 N Main St, Freeport, NY 11520.
-If you live off campus, the SSA location you should go depends on your residence's zip code.
-Check where you should go here: https://secure.ssa.gov/ICON/main.jsp.
-At the SSA office be sure to ask for a receipt or a letter of verification indicating that you have applied for the SSN.
+The SSA location you should visit depends on your residence’s zip code.
+Check where to go on this website: https://secure.ssa.gov/ICON/main.jsp.
+At the SSA office be sure to ask for a receipt or letter of verification indicating that you applied for the SSN.

 6. Email the SSA receipt letter to Student Employment at student-employment@hofstra.edu for review of your eligibility to begin work and for further instructions.